 Ship Ahoy (1942) – Red Skelton, Bert Lahr, Eleanor Powell, Virginia O’Brien

 Ship Ahoy is a very funny musical-comedy-romance from MGM that begins with Bert Lahr (the Cowardly Lion from The Wizard of Oz) in one of his rare film appearances playing Skip Owens.
-Skip has fallen hopelessly in love with stage dancer Fran Evans (Virginia O’Brien), who is about to leave for Manila along with the Tommy Dorsey band and the rest of her troupe, headlined by Tallulah Winters (Eleanor Powell).
-Tallulah is a talented dancer who is taken to see a government agent, who wants her to smuggle a magnetic mine to their people in Manila.
+Skip has fallen hopelessly in love with stage dancer Fran Evans (Virginia O’Brien).
+She is about to leave for Manila along with the Tommy Dorsey band and the rest of her troupe.
+The troupe is headlined by Tallulah Winters (Eleanor Powell).
+Tallulah is a talented dancer who is taken to see a government agent.
+He wants her to smuggle a magnetic mine to their people in Manila.

 - The I’ll Take Tallulah dance routine.

 - Red Skelton trying to move a suitcase containing the magnetic mine along the deck of the ship.